pamelamor/studybit/README.md

 # ![MasterHead](studibit.png)

-Studybit is a website that allows students to review flashcard decks for language studying.
+Studybit is a web app that allows students to review flashcard decks for language studying.
 This application aims to help users memorize content through spaced repetition techniques that strengthen a person's ability to retain information.
 Aside from its repetition technique, Studybit gives users the ability to personalize study materials with the aim of making a free flashcard study experience that is more enjoyable and intuitive.

 <a href="https://github.com/pamelamor" align="left">